mothur/mothur.github.io/_wiki/plant_associated.md

 ### altitude

-The altitude of the sample is the vertical distance between Earth\'s surface above Sea Level and the sampled position in the air.
+The altitude of the sample is the vertical distance between Earth's surface above Sea Level and the sampled position in the air.

     format: {float} m